Technology-Development/users_messages_flask/readme.md

+NOTE: this exercise has been moved into our private monorepo, curric, as exercises/flask-blogly

 # Users Messages App

 This repository contains two assignments for building CRUD apps in Flask.
 For more details, check out one of the other readmes: